 Why wear a face covering

-If you have COVID-19 or have symptoms, you must self-isolate (stay in your room).
+If you have COVID-19 or have symptoms, self-isolate (stay in your room).
 Do this even if you wear a medical face mask.

 If you wear a face covering, you should still do the important things needed to stop the spread of the virus.

 - social distancing

 - covering your mouth and nose with a tissue or your sleeve when you cough and sneeze

 - washing your hands properly and often